aprasad13/Forecast_Website_Views/README.md

 #### Forecast methods for selected examples
 For this project our forecast period is 2 monts, i.e. about 60 days.
 In the following, we simulate this period and assess our prediction accuracy by keeping a hold-out sample of the last 60 days from our forecasting data.

-We have considered following extreme cases:
+We have considered following extreme cases.Because if our methods manage to deal with our extreme examples then that should be able to deal with any less variable time series as well.:

 - Large/Highest Linear Slope (Articles whose views are going up) - (rowname = 70772, 108341)
 - Small/Least Linear Slope (Articles whose views are going down) - (rowname = 95856)